anni3ly/behavior_webapp/README.md

 The code is split into folders depending on the number of experimental groups (2-3) and whether or not sex was a covariate factor.

-For an example, see https://hurd-laboratory.shinyapps.io/proteomics_behavior/
+For an example of the final product, see https://hurd-laboratory.shinyapps.io/proteomics_behavior/ Note: This project had 3 experimental groups.

 Contact me at anni3.ly@gmail.com for any issues.